ozguryazilimas/wp-postane/google-analytics-dashboard-for-wp/readme.txt

 This plugin it's released under the GPLv2, you can use it free of charge on your personal or commercial website.

 == Changelog ==

+= 4.7.2 =
+- Enhancement: Czech translation
+- Bug Fix: apply tooltips only on GADWP widget
+- Bug Fix: use a custom data attribute instead of title to attach the tooltip

 = 4.7.1 =
 - Enhancement: Italian translation updated